Edward Nicolls: Aftermath

+Nicolls wrote to Anthony St. John Baker, expressing his concern that Article Nine of the Treaty of Ghent, calling for the restoration of Indian lands to their 1811 boundaries, would not be adhered to.

 In England, Nicolls failed to obtain official support for the Creeks, and the Treaty of Nicolls' Outpost was never ratified.
 While Josiah Francis failed to receive official recognition from the Foreign Office as the representative of "four Indian nations", he did receive recognition as a former Colonel of the British Army in Florida as well as publicized encounters with British notables, before being sent home.
-Francis returned to West Florida in 1816, continuing to fight for his nation until he and the Seminole leader Nehemathla Micco were captured in April 1818.
-Andrew Jackson flew a false British flag on his ship to lure them aboard, and summarily executed them in Spanish territorial waters.
+Francis returned to Spanish Florida in 1816, continuing to fight for his nation until he and the Seminole leader Nehemathla Micco were captured in April 1818.
 Nicolls had housed Francis and his son himself and bought them cold-weather clothing out of his own funds, and Francis' son remained with Nicolls to get an English education.

 Nicolls was chastised by British government officials for bringing the two Creeks to England, "productive of great Inconvenience and Expence, and entirely unauthorized".
-The British Secretary of State, Lord Bathhurst, dismissed him as a "wild fellow".
+The British Secretary of State, Lord Bathurst, dismissed him as a "wild fellow".
 However, he was retained on full pay status in the duties of a captain and brevet major of the Royal Marines.
 While he was in America, he had the local rank of lieutenant colonel (by authority of Vice Admiral Cochrane) as he was commander of a battalion of the Corps of Colonial Marines.
 He was awarded a pension of £250 annually on 28 December 1815 for a total of 24 serious battle wounds suffered, and awarded a sword of honour by Britain's Patriotic Fund.
 He was made a brevet lieutenant colonel on 12 August 1819.